 Quantum of the Seas — Deck Plans, Live Tracker, Dining & Videos

 Quantum of the Seas is a Quantum Class cruise ship operated by Royal Caribbean.
-She entered service in 2014, measures 168,666 gross tons, and carries approximately 4,180 guests at double occupancy.
+She entered service in 2014, measures 168,666 gross tons, and carries approximately 4,180 guests at double occupancy with a crew of 1,500.

 Quantum of the Seas tends to suit travelers who appreciate modern technology and innovative features like the North Star capsule rising 300 feet above sea level, SeaPlex (bumper cars and sports), and Two70's transforming entertainment space.
 It's ideal if you want Quantum-class innovations with about 4,180 guests at double occupancy — more intimate than Oasis class yet packed with high-tech experiences.
 If you're looking for the classic neighborhood layout or the largest ships afloat, you may want to explore Oasis or Icon class instead.